wikicurricula-uy/wikicurricula-boilerplate/README.md

  A much easier and time saving way is to use the VSCode Liver server extension.
 To do this:
    - Install the `Live Server` in the extesnions marketplace.
    - Open the HTML file
-   - Right click on the file
+   - Right click on the file.
    - Among the options click on `Open with Live Server`.
     This will automatically run the file on your browser using a default local host port.
 Now you can view the UI of Wikicurricula's boilerplate!